Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: General Watterson estimators

 \subsection{Maximum Composite Likelihood estimators}

-Composite Likelihood Estimation of parameters have been extensively used in population and quantitative genetics for estimating the linkage disequilibrium among positions \cite{Devlin:1996vn,Weir:1979kx} and for estimating evolutionary parameters as the level of variation \cite{hellmann2008population}, the recombination parameter \cite{hudson2001two}, \citep{McVean:2002}, the effect of positive selection \cite{KimStephan2002, ZhuBustamante2005} or demographic parameters \cite{Garrigan:2009}.
-Maximum Composite Likelihood is an appropriate method to estimate the nucleotide variability across large regions because it turns out to be based on the same statistics as the Watterson estimator (the total number of segregating sites $S$) and it actually reduces to the Watterson estimator if the data are represented by complete sequences.
-Furthermore, it has minimum variance for large regions with recombination, since in this case the Composite Likelihood is a good approximation for the exact likelihood.
+Composite Likelihood Estimation of parameters has been extensively used in population and quantitative genetics for estimating the linkage disequilibrium among positions \cite{Devlin:1996vn,Weir:1979kx} and for estimating evolutionary parameters as the level of variation \cite{hellmann2008population}, the recombination rate \cite{hudson2001two}, \cite{McVean:2002}, the strength of positive selection \cite{KimStephan2002, ZhuBustamante2005} or demographic parameters \cite{Garrigan:2009}.
+Maximum Composite Likelihood is an appropriate method to estimate the nucleotide variability across large regions because it has minimum mean squared error for large recombining regions, since in this case the Composite Likelihood is a good approximation for the exact likelihood and therefore the estimator is approximately asymptotically efficient.
+Furthermore, it turns out to be based on the same statistics as the Watterson estimator (the total number of segregating sites $S$) and it actually reduces to the Watterson estimator if the data are represented by complete sequences.

+In this paper, we consider allelic variants represented by segregating sites, or Single Nucleotide Polymorphisms (SNPs), but the methods can be applied to generic variants with low mutation rate.

-We summarize the SNP features, like allele frequencies, with the index $\xi\in \Xi$ and the features of each site that do not depend on the allelic content, like the read depth, with the index $\varphi\in \Phi$.
-Both indices indicate non-overlapping, mutually exclusive features.
+For each site, there are features that depend on an eventual SNP (for example, allele frequencies) and features that do not depend on the allelic content (for example the read depth, i.e. the number of sequences that contain data for a given site).
+We summarize the SNP features with the index $\xi\in \Xi$ and the features of each site that do not depend on the allelic content with the index $\varphi\in \Phi$.
+Both indices indicate mutually exclusive, collectively exhaustive features.